jwupf/dotnetTooling/Readme.md

-# About this example
+# Docker based toolchain for .net 6

-This repository sums up stuff I learned about .net 6.0 and needed infrastructure.
+This repository sums up stuff I learned about creating toolchains for .net 6.0 unsing Docker and needed infrastructure.
 The code inside this repository are examples to highlight some things, but are not meant to be used for anything usefull.
 I might add more complex examples later , if they are needed to bring a point across.

 If not specified otherwise, commands are executed in the root directory of the repository.

 Right now I will focus on setting infrastructure up, so the code will be bare bones.

+**Once everything is working I'll have to create a script that wrapps the horrible docker calls.
+Do not get scarred by them, they are just long.**

+## Why to use Docker(or general container) for hosting a toolchain

+Why Docker in general:
+* product bundled inside a image with all required packages/configuration

+Why toolchain:
+It allows to describe:

+* the required tools
+* required processes

+It gives you the ability to run a standardised toolchain with all the required packages in an isolated environment.
+The environment is described in a Dockerfile and realized by providing a image.

+Why the clean world view is not always working and how to make it still work, see the following chapters as well.

-## Building tool chain
+## Creating a tool chain

-### Build the tool chain

 To be able to use files, created by the toolchain, we have to make sure that the file system permission of created files are correct.
 Those permission are given to a user, a group and others.
 User and group are identified by an ID.
 On a local system group ID's usually start at '1' and user ID's at 1000.
 Sometimes they are different.
 To make sure that that ID on your PC and ID's used inside containers match you have to create images that are adapted to your local circumstances.